 The onboarding configuration tab defines which flow you users will follow when they start to use your app.
 You can find it on the left-hand side of the app management section.

 You can specify if the app uses a landing feature or a template, or both.
 Based on your selection, we will present different UIs to the user.
-It automatically defaults to Nothing was selected.
+It automatically defaults to Don't setup a starting point.

 The starting point is the feature or template that opens when a user tries to set up your app for the first time.